mosadd1X/novelforge-ai/docs/quick-start.md

 layout: default
 title: Quick Start Guide
 nav_order: 3
-description: "A quick guide to generating your first book with the Ebook Generator"
+description: 'A quick guide to generating your first book with the Ebook Generator'
 ---

 # Quick Start Guide

 {: .no_toc }

 This guide will walk you through generating your first book with the Ebook Generator.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---